This post may contain affiliate links. Please see my disclosure policy for more details.

 I know that poisonous snakes and spiders are a big worry to some people who are thinking of moving to Australia, but you really don’t need to worry about these if you’re moving to Sydney.

 You don’t get snakes slithering around the city streets, and the most I’ve spotted in terms of spiders are the large but harmless golden silk orb-weavers, and only ever outdoors.
-I know people who’ve lived in Sydney for decades and have seen just one funnel-web spider, and that was in deep undergrowth.

 As for snakes, I’ve travelled almost the entire coast of Australia and the only ones I’ve seen were on hikes in national parks.
 What Sydney does have in the summer though is mosquitoes, particularly around sunset time.
 They can be pretty annoying.
 Oh, and cockroaches too; you will definitely spot those in summer!